komura92/macropad-android-mobile/README.md

 Don't forget to set your server address in [ServerConfig.java](/app/src/main/java/com/itninja/macropad/app/api/config/ServerConfig.java).

+## Note

+This project was migrated to flutter and this android repo will be no longer supported.
+Flutter version is available [here](https://github.com/komura92/ninja_macropad_flutter).

 ## Roadmap

-In future I want to add some additional features to this project.
-I will be probably about two things per year, depending of my time availability.
-This project will be also migrated to Flutter for iPhone users.
+In the future, I want to add some additional features to this project.
+It will be probably about two things per year, depending of my time availability.

 There's a shortly described list:
 - changing active workspace on PC triggers changing active menu option in mobile app [MP-AM-F-01],